 Each college and university in the United States has its own requirements for accepting credits completed outside the United States.
 ICD’s evaluations are advisory only, so each school makes its own decision on credits.

 The National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM) is a US based organization that validates entry-level competency in the fields of Acupuncture and Oriental Medicine through a certification process that includes an exam.
 NCCAOM certification is required for … Continue reading

 Eligibility requirements are defined by NCCAOM and are published on their website at http://www.nccaom.org/applicants/eligibility-requirements/ .

 No, the assessment is sent directly to the NCCAOM for their review and approval.
 You will be notified when this takes place.

 The first step is to log in to http://www.icdeval.com/nccaom/.
 Click Apply Now to apply for a certification project.
 3-5 business days after applying, you will receive a welcome letter that will contain further instructions on the next steps in the … Continue reading

 Once the welcome letter is received, the applicant should print the program forms that are specified in the welcome letter.
 The applicant should send these forms to their school(s) with instructions to complete the forms and send them to the … Continue reading

 ICD performs the evaluation from English language documents.
-For documents that are in another language, there are only two acceptable methods of translation: For applicants educated in China: Translations coordinated by Beijing China Health International Education Consulting Co.
-LTD OR … Continue reading
+For documents that are in another language, please refer to the below list for the only acceptable methods of translation: For applicants educated in China: Translations coordinated by Beijing China Health International … Continue reading

 Please go to the NCCAOM page for a detailed timeline of the application process.